Yes, Type 2 diabetes can be difficult to cope with.

 We know the best thing to do post-diagnosis.
 What's the worst thing you can do?

 For starters, work on increasing your physical activity.
-Even if you're not a “jock,” any kind of physical activity can help.
-Just baby steps.
+Any kind of physical activity can help.
 Nothing is too small.
 If you’re completely sedentary, walking to the end of the block and back once a day is more than a good start.

 Patients with Type 2 diabetes should find a way to lose weight.
-I tell that to all my patients.
-And I add: That's an easy thing to say and a difficult thing to do.
-But weight-management really is critical for controlling diabetes, and the better you control your diabetes from the beginning, the better your long-term outcome.
+Weight-management really is critical for controlling diabetes, and the better you control your diabetes from the beginning, the better your long-term outcome.

 Finally, not everybody needs to be on medication from the beginning, but some people do.
 And sometimes that includes insulin.
 Oftentimes, for people with very high blood sugar elevation, insulin is the only choice to manage their blood sugar.
 And with time, changes in lifestyle and gradual weight loss, many patients can cut back or even eliminate their insulin therapy – even if they're on it immediately after diagnosis.